ourparentcenter/moleculer-template-project-ts-swagger/README.md

 ?
 Select a file watcher ts-node (recommended)

 Create 'moleculertemplatetest' folder...
 ?
 Would you like to run 'npm install'?
-Yes
+Yes **-- no if using swagger stats**
 ```

-## swagger
-Swagger has been updated to use the swagger initialize file in swagger-dist.
-This is a change from previous versions of swagger-dist where the html file was updated and held the js code for swagger initialize.

 ## NPM scripts
 - `npm run dev`: Start development mode (load all services locally without transporter with hot-reload & REPL)